macmotp/locale/readme.md

 ```

 ### Filter Countries by property
-- `withCurrency($currencyCode)`: it returns a Collection with all the currencies adopted in that country;
+- `usingCurrency($currencyCode)`: it returns a Collection with all the currencies adopted in that country;
-- `speaking($language)`: it returns a Collection with all the countries speaking a specific language;
+- `usingLanguage($language)`: it returns a Collection with all the countries speaking a specific language;
 - `ofContinent($continent)`: it returns a Collection with all the countries that belong to a continent;

 ``` php